 Typical hazards and risk scenarios

 The following hazard areas occur frequently in these applications and should be considered in a differentiated manner in every hazard analysis.
+In addition, interface risks at transitions between methods and trades warrant special attention.

 - Structural system and component failure: Unexpected load redistributions, bond and restraint forces, hidden pre-damage.